Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Results

 We derive constraints on $\eta$ from the analysis of SNIa + BOSS and SNIa + WiggleZ samples separately.
 Figure~\ref{fig:margeta} shows the mean and standard deviation estimated from the random samples, and the corresponding values are quoted in Table~\ref{tab:respm}.
+In Figure~\ref{fig:margeta}, we also show the constraints inferred using H73.
+As we can see, despite the discrepancy between the choices of $h$ distribution, it has no significant effect on the inferred bounds on $\eta$.
 Here, we stress again that results from different BAO surveys cannot be combined trivially.
-In the case of the KiDS CP, since the analysis partially depends on Markov chains, we have used the method of batch means \citep{f08} to verify that the $\eta$ samples provides sufficiently accurate sample statistics, and that the values of the mean and standard deviation reported here do not exceed their significant figures.
+In the case of the KiDS CP, because the analysis partially depends on Markov chains, we have used the method of batch means \citep{f08} to verify that the $\eta$ samples provides sufficiently accurate sample statistics and that the values of the mean and standard deviation reported here do not exceed their significant figures.

 We find the $\eta$ sample distributions to be skewed.
 Hence, the statistical uncertainties can be characterized more precisely by a mode and credible interval analysis.
 To this end, we use a Gaussian kernel density estimator to overcome MC noise and smooth the sample distribution.
 Then, we find the approximate location of the mode for the smoothed one-dimensional marginal distribution at each redshift.
 The mode estimates and the $68.3\%$ credible intervals\footnote{We compute the approximate credible interval $[a, b]$ for given probability level $p$ such that $f_G(a) = f_G(b)$ and $\int_a^b f_G(x) dx = p$, where $f_G$ is the smoothed sample PDF.
 The credible interval thus defined intuitively follows the concept of the Lebesgue integral and is useful for describing the asymmetric shape.
 Moreover, as can be proved using a Lagrange multiplier, it is a minimal one for unimodal $f_G$ with strictly monotonous wings separated by the mode.} are quoted in Table \ref{tab:respm}.